 Four Steps to Create Your New Client Onboarding System

 There are four core steps you need to follow to create a new client onboarding system for your business:

 1. Figure Out What Must Be Included

-The goal is to provide the client the tool, education, and resources needed to reduce ambiguity and uncertainty so it is easier for you and your client to work together.
+The goal is to provide the client with the tools, education, and resources needed to reduce ambiguity and uncertainty so it is easier for you and your client to work together.